FabioRossiArcetri/SPECULA/docs/running_simulations.rst

 Running Simulations
 ===================

-In the directory ``main/scao`` there are several example configuration / parameters files for SCAO systems.
+In ``config`` directory there are example configuration / parameters files for several systems.

 The main way to run a simulation is to use the ``specula`` command line tool, installed together with the SPECULA package, giving the configuration file as an argument, in addition to several